 The 2006 Commnet Acquisitions were funded with cash on hand and borrowings on ATN's revolving credit facility.

-On December 31, 2008, Commnet completed the acquisition of the wireless network assets of CC Communications, a telecommunications company based in Fallon, Nevada.
+On December 31, 2008, Communications company based in Fallon, Nevada.
 The total purchase price of \$7.5 million included \$5.8 million allocated to equipment and the remaining \$1.7 million allocated to telecommunications licenses.

 Sovernet, Inc.